 The minimum age for marriage depends on the law applied.
 Under the Hindu and Muslim marriage acts, the legal age of both boys and girls is 16.
 The Marriage (Amendment) Act stipulates that the minimum age for marriage is 18, unless the consent of the father is obtained if the child is aged 16 years or over.

 Currently Jamaica does not recognize rape within marriage, unless the spouses are separated, although there have been moves to widen the definition to protect women within marriage.
 Religious groups have been at the forefront of protests against any change to the law.
 In 2020, the Senate approved a report from a joint select committee that deliberated on the Sexual Offences Act and related statutes, paving the way for legal reform.
+In spite of this, at the time of writing, the law remains unchanged.

 LGBTI+ rights

-Jamaica still outlaws sex between men, punishable by up to 10 years hard labour through the colonial-era Offences Against the Person Act.
 In February 2021, the Inter-American Commission on Human Rights (IACHR) called on Jamaica to repeal all laws prohibiting consensual same-sex conduct.
 The IACHR argued that Jamaica’s laws violate rights to privacy and equal protection under the convention, finding that discriminatory legislation contributes to violence by members of the public.
+Despite the IACHR’s decision, the government has not implemented any of its recommendations.

 Freedom of expression, advocacy of humanist values